This story started in 1996, on a wing and a prayer. After you read about how we got started, don’t forget to check out our Permanent Residents.

 Horses that are donated to IHR are evaluated and if suitable, placed in our adoption program.
 IHR adopts out hundreds of horses per year.
 IHR accepts horses of all breeds and ages.
 Some horses come to IHR with permanent injury or medical problems, but most are donated by caring owners who for one reason or another just can’t keep their horse any longer.
 IHR also works very closely with law enforcement officers to house and care for horses that have been impounded.

-A great number of people believe that because our name is Indiana Horse Rescue, we receive state government funding, which we do not.
+A great number of people believe that because our name is Indiana Horse Rescue, we receive state government funding, which we DO NOT.
 Caring for horses can be financially taxing and we are always in need of funding for feed, medical, farrier care, supplies, services, and facility improvements.
-IHR is funded by private donations and fundraisers.
-We could not exist nor function without the support of amazing donors and volunteers.
-IHR ia 100% ran by volunteers without the many volunteers that donate their time, we could not do what we do!
+IHR is funded by private donations, Adoptions and fundraisers.
+We would not exist nor function without the support of amazing donors and volunteers.
+IHR is a 100% volunteers ran organization, without the many volunteers that donate their time, we could not do what we do!

 His story is what sparked their interest in rescuing horses.
 It was through this group’s hard work, dedication, and compassion for horses, that the concept of IHR was developed and put into action.